excellalabs/modern-java/README-chapter-17.md

 ## 17.2.
 REACTIVE STREAMS AND THE FLOW API

 The requirements and behavior that the Reactive Manifesto laid out were condensed into the [Reactive Streams project](www.reactive-streams.org)
-- involved engineers from Netflix, Red Hat, Twitter, Lightbend, and other companies
+- Involved engineers from Netflix, Red Hat, Twitter, Lightbend, and other companies
-- produced the definition of four interrelated interfaces representing the minimal set of features that any Reactive Streams implementation has to provide
+- Produced the definition of four interrelated interfaces representing the minimal set of features that any Reactive Streams implementation has to provide
 - These interfaces are now part of Java 9, nested within the new java.util.concurrent.Flow class, and implemented by many third-party libraries, including Akka Streams (Lightbend), Reactor (Pivotal), RxJava (Netflix), and Vert.x (Red Hat)
+- The core idea of the Flow API is asynchronous stream processing via the publish-subscribe protocol

 ### 17.2.1.
 Introducing the Flow class